UrLab/pamela-feeder/README.md

 ## Technical details

-A string containing MAC addresses separated by a `,` are stored in a key named `incubator_pamela` with a TTL of 5m
+A string containing MAC addresses separated by a comma is stored in a key named `incubator_pamela` with a TTL of 5m